Cyclone Cempaka

 Tropical Cyclone Cempaka was a tropical cyclone that impacted the island of Java and Bali, Indonesia in November 2017.
-Although it did not make landfall and only developed to a Category 1 tropical cyclone, Cempaka managed to cause 41 deaths, with more than 20,000 people evacuated and causing around US$83.6 million in damages.
+Although it did not make landfall, Cempaka managed to cause 41 deaths, with more than 20,000 people evacuated and causing around US$83.6 million in damages.
 Cempaka was the fourth cyclone to be registered in Indonesia by the Tropical Cyclone Warning Center of the Indonesian Meteorology, Climatology, and Geophysical Agency (BMKG) since 2008 and the first since Cyclone Bakung in 2014.
 It also came closer to making landfall in that country than any other cyclone on record.

 Meteorological history

 Cempaka initially developed as a weak tropical low around 332 km south of the city of Surabaya on 22 November as monitored by TCWC Perth and TCWC Jakarta.
 At 06:00 UTC on 26 November, TCWC Jakarta recorded that the system was located 195 km southwest of the city of Cilacap as a tropical depression with a maximum wind speed of 45 km/h (30 mph).
 Wave heights of 2–4 m across the central and east southern coast of Java were predicted and a warning was issued.

 A Tropical Cyclone Formation Alert was issued by the Joint Typhoon Warning Center the next morning on 27 November, stating that satellite imagery depicted flaring convection near the center of the system.
 Several hours later, TCWC Jakarta upgraded the system to a tropical cyclone, giving the name Cempaka which was then located 100 km south-southeast of Cilacap.
 BMKG warned of heavy rainfall across the island of Java with possible flooding and landslides.
 On 29 November, Cempaka weakened into a tropical low and turned to the southwest away from Java.
 It continued moving to the southwest on the following day.
 TCWC Perth and Jakarta last mentioned Cempaka on 1 December.